MSNBC’s Joe Scarborough Says Barr’s ‘Reputation Is Shot’ For Handling Of Mueller Report

 MSNBC’s Joe Scarborough used the Thursday morning edition of Morning Joe to continue criticizing Attorney General William Barr and his handling of the Mueller report.
-He suggests that Barr’s poor handling of the report could act as a catalyst for changing the way that the United States selects its attorney generals, adding that it’s “bizarre” that sitting presidents can make their own choice for the position, per RealClear Politics.
+He suggests that Barr’s poor handling of the report could act as a catalyst for changing the way the United States selects its attorney generals, adding that it’s “bizarre” that sitting presidents can make their own choice for the position, per RealClear Politics.

 “Who can decide how the investigations are run against them, who can decide which political enemies gets prosecuted, who can decide which political allies don’t get prosecuted, can decide what corporations don’t get prosecuted.”